Leica Q3 43: Body

 Like its predecessor the Q3, the Q3 43 includes a tilting screen with vertical tilt functionality as well as HDMI and USB-C connectivity.
 The Q3 43 is IP52 rated against dust or water ingress.
 To distinguish it from the Q3, the Q3 43's body is covered in a dark grey leather rather than black.
 The Q3 43 also inherits the Q3's upgraded phase and contrast detection autofocus system with eye and animal recognition.

 Software

 The Q3 43 also offers "Leica Looks" that can be downloaded to the camera.
 These allow for non-destructive modification of the camera's JPG output file to make the image appear more like traditional film photography, in a manner similar to the Fujifilm X series.
 Both the digital crop and Leica Looks features do not alter the digital negative RAW file, and thus the original image can still be accessed and handled in photo processing software.

+In December 2025 Leica released the Firmware 4.0.0 for the Leica Q3 43.
+This firmware changed the user interface completely, inspired by the user interface for the Leica SL3.
+It also featured a much improved auto-focus system.